-Veil or No Veil
+Veil or No Veil: Bridal Style Decision

 Veils have had a place in marriage ceremonies for centuries, possibly dating back to ancient Roman times when wedding veils were said to ward off evil spirits that preyed on brides-to-be.